Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 OPC cannot raise equity from VCs, angel investors, or new shareholders.
 Growth funding is limited to debt instruments only.

-Mandatory Reverse Conversion
+Voluntary Reverse Conversion

 NBFC Restriction